What is a “reasonable person?” And in Minnesota criminal law, what is the “reasonable person standard?”

 Point of view

-And the reasonable person standard asks us to look through the eyes of the defendant, and at the circumstances as he or she would have reasonable perceived them at the time.
+And the reasonable person standard asks us to look through the eyes of the defendant, and at the circumstances as the person on trial would have reasonable perceived them at the time.

 Criminal law does not seek to punish people for unintentional acts.
 So, in every criminal case, the evidence of intent must be viewed from the point of view of the person on trial.
 Other points of view – those of an injured party, a police officer, a witness – don’t matter for this purpose.